istio/istio.io/content/blog/2019/root-transition/index.md

 ### Step 4.
 Verify the new workload certificates are loaded by Envoy

-You can verify your Envoy sidecars have picked on the new certificates.
+You can verify whether an Envoy has received the new certificates.
-The following command can be used to check the certificates loaded for a pod _foo_ running in namespace _bar_.
+The following command shows an example to check the Envoy’s certificate for pod _foo_ running in namespace _bar_.

 {{< text bash>}}
 $ kubectl exec -it foo -c istio-proxy -n bar -- curl http://localhost:15000/certs | head -c 1000